Perceval, the Story of the Grail

-Perceval, the Story of the Grail (Perceval ou le Conte du Graal) is the unfinished fifth verse romance by Chrétien de Troyes, written by him in Old French in the late 12th century.
-Later authors added 54,000 more lines to the original 9,000 in what are known collectively as the Four Continuations, as well as other related texts.
-Perceval is the earliest recorded account of what was to become the Quest for the Holy Grail but describes only a golden grail (a serving dish) in the central scene, does not call it "holy" and treats a lance, appearing at the same time, as equally significant.
-Besides the eponymous tale of the grail and the young knight Perceval, the poem and its continuations also tell of the adventures of Gawain and some other knights of King Arthur.
+Perceval, the Story of the Grail (Perceval ou le Conte du Graal) is an unfinished Arthurian verse romance written by Chrétien de Troyes in Old French during the late 12th century.
+Starting as the eponymous tale of the young Perceval, the story breaks off and follows an adventure of Gawain of similar length, that also remains incomplete.
+Later authors added 54,000 more lines to the original 9,000 in the series of continuations of Perceval, known collectively as the Four Continuations or the Perceval Continuations, as well as further related texts.

-Perceval
+Perceval is the earliest recorded account of what was to become the Quest for the Holy Grail.
+However, it describes it only a golden grail (a serving dish) in the central scene, does not call it "holy" and treats a lance, appearing at the same time, as equally significant.

 Background

-The poem relates the adventures and growing pains of the young knight Perceval, but the story breaks off.
-There follows an adventure of Gawain of similar length that also remains incomplete.
-There are some 9,000 lines in total, whereas the other romances by Chrétien de Troyes seldom exceed 7,000 lines.

 Perceval is dedicated to Chrétien's patron Philip I, Count of Flanders.
 Chrétien claimed to be working from a source given to him by Philip.
 His poem was written in Old French during the 1180s or 1190s and likely left unfinished because of the death of either Philip in 1191, while crusading at Acre, or the death of the author himself.
-Some scholars argue that during the time Chrétien was writing Perceval, there was a political crisis taking place between the monarchy and the aristocracy, which included his patron, which may have influenced Chrétien’s work.
+Some scholars argue that during the time Chrétien was writing Perceval, there was a political crisis taking place between the monarchy and the aristocracy, which included his patron, which may have influenced Chrétien's work.
+There are some 9,000 lines in total, whereas the other romances by Chrétien seldom exceed 7,000 lines.

 There are possible parallels in Perceval with the Irish mythological race of the Tuatha Dé Danann.
 The race has three central talismans, a spear, a cauldron, and a sword, that correlate with the spear, grail, and sword present in Perceval.
 Chrétien's Perceval also includes many similarities to the Irish saga The Boyhood Deeds of Fionn.
 The main character, Fionn mac Cumhaill, is raised in isolation and undergoes many adventures akin to those of Perceval, suggesting that the narrative may have been a source of inspiration for Chrétien.